Congratulations on making the decision to start PrEP!

 5. HEAR FROM OUR TEAM

 Our medical providers and care team will reach out to confirm your request, answer any health questions you may have, and submit your lab order.
-We will mail you a home lab kit right away (if you ordered one) or will send your lab order to your preferred lab location.
+We will mail you a home lab kit right away.

 6. COMPLETE YOUR LAB WORK

 Once you submit your request and one of our amazing medical providers reviews your health questionnaire, a home test kit order is automatically sent to you.
 You just collect all of your samples, mail it back to us, and we’ll have your test results in just a few days!

 Your lab results will automatically be sent to us within 5 to 7 business days.
 A medical provider will reach out to discuss your results.

 8. YOUR ORDER HAS SHIPPED